google/starlark-go/doc/spec.md

 ```

 <b>Implementation note:</b>
-In the Go implementation of Skylark, integer representation and
+In the Go implementation of Starlark, integer representation and
 arithmetic is exact, motivated by the need for lossless manipulation
 of protocol messages which may contain signed and unsigned 64-bit
 integers.
 The Java implementation currently supports only signed 32-bit integers.

-The Go implementation of the Skylark REPL requires the `-bitwise` flag to
+The Go implementation of the Starlark REPL requires the `-bitwise` flag to
 enable support for `&`, `|`, `^`, `~`, `<<`, and `>>` operations.
 The Java implementation does not support `^`, `~`, `<<`, and `>>` operations.

 ### Floating-point numbers

-The Skylark floating-point data type represents an IEEE 754
+The Starlark floating-point data type represents an IEEE 754
 double-precision floating-point number.
 Its [type](#type) is `"float"`.

 Arithmetic on floats using the `+`, `-`, `*`, `/`, `//`, and `%`